 Unlike Defender for Endpoint Plan 2 (the enterprise version), Defender for Business has some important restrictions:

-EDR vs XDR: Understanding the difference
+EDR vs. XDR: Understanding the Difference

 EDR: Endpoint protection only